Best Chicken Coop Cameras 2026: 5 Top Picks

 - •Motion-activated only to conserve battery.

-- •You'll need to recharge or replace batteries every 1-6 months depending on activity level.
+- •You'll need to recharge or replace batteries every 1 to 6 months depending on activity level.

 - •Good for: Coops within WiFi range but without power.